Huvinesh-Rajendran-12/langchain-python-api/README.md

 - **Solutions**:

   1. Implemented an efficient caching strategy to balance data freshness with quick responses.
-  2. Optimized database queries through careful indexing and query planning.
-  3. Developed a tiered approach to handle queries of varying complexity.
+  2. Developed a tiered approach to handle queries of varying complexity.
-  4. Implemented lazy loading and pagination for large result sets.

 - **Outcome**: Significantly improved response times while maintaining the ability to handle complex queries on large datasets.
+But, in some cases the response time is still quite slow.

 ### 5. Ensuring Data Consistency Across Different Tables